SpacehuhnTech/esp8266_deauther/README.md

 scan for client devices...
 ![webinterface client scanner](https://raw.githubusercontent.com/spacehuhn/esp8266_deauther/master/screenshots/web_screenshot_2.JPG)

-Note: While scanning the ESP8266 will shut down it's access point, so you may have to go to your settings and reconnect to the Wi-Fi network manually.
+Note: While scanning the ESP8266 will shut down its access point, so you may have to go to your settings and reconnect to the Wi-Fi network manually.

 ...and start different attacks.
 ![webinterface attack menu](https://raw.githubusercontent.com/spacehuhn/esp8266_deauther/master/screenshots/web_screenshot_3.JPG)